rickellis/Arch-Linux-Install-Guide/README.md

 ### Get the UUID for root
-First we need to determine the UUID of our root partition.
+In the next step we will update the boot loader config file.
+But first, we need to determine the UUID of our root partition.
 In order to get the UUID you first need to know what device node root is on.
 Look it up using:

 	fdisk -l